Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/unit-projects/unit-one-project-requirements.md

 ## Attendance

-There are typically no classes taught during project periods with the exception of optional review time or bonus workshops.
+For project week, the classroom will break into squads, so students can work on their projects independently and check in via slack or a 1:1 zoom with their squad leader as needed/scheduled.

-However, we still take normal attendance for scheduled classroom days that fall on project periods, so you are still expected to be virtually present in our usual Zoom call.
+There are typically no classes taught during project week with the exception of an occasional concept review or bonus workshop.

-In most cases we'll place you in breakout rooms to work on your project, but it's your responsibility to be available for meetings with instructors as needed.
+Additionally, we still take normal attendance during project period, so you are still expected to be available for a morning & after-lunch check-in from your squad leader.

 <br>
 <br>